munificent/magpie/doc/site/markdown/language/flow-control.markdown

 That probably sounds kind of arbitrary.
 An example will help.
 The `Int` class has a static method for parsing strings to numbers, like so:

     :::magpie
-    var i = Int parse("123") // i will be 123
+    var i = Int parse("123") // i will be 123.

 If the parse fails (i.e. the string isn't a valid number), then it returns `nothing`.
 Normally, you'd need to check this manually, like so:

     :::magpie
     var maybeNumber = Int parse(someString)
     if maybeNumber != nothing then
-        // do something with the number
+        // Do something with the number...
     end

 A `let` expression simplifies that:

     :::magpie
     let definitelyNumber = Int parse(someString) then
-        // do something with the number
+        // Do something with the number...
     end

 The nice thing about this is that if that variable exists at all, we know for certain that it will not be `nothing`.
 If it was, `let` would have skipped it entirely.
 Think of it as a variable that is scoped to within the success of an operation.